Hal Prewitt: Education

-Careers
+Business career

 Prewitt's working career began at the age of 13.
-He started in construction helping build homes for an Ormond Beach, Florida builder.
+He started working in construction helping build homes for an Ormond Beach, Florida builder.
 He also worked busing tables and washing dishes before a promotion to cook at a couple of local restaurants.
-At 16, Prewitt started his first business.
+At the age of 16, Prewitt started his first business and as an artist sold his first painting.
 While attending community college, he built boats, worked as a painter, an accountant and for the yard crew at the Howard Boat Works marina.
-Prewitt's final jobs where he was employed by someone else were as a lab assistant helping students in his college and as a computer programmer for a company providing business applications on mainframes and mini computers.
+Prewitt's final jobs where he was employed by someone else were as a lab assistant helping students in his college and as a computer programmer for a company providing business applications on mainframes and minicomputers.

-Businesses

 Ranger Systems

-Prewitt started his first business when he was 16 and a junior in High School.
+Prewitt started his first business in 1970, when he was in high school.
 "Ranger Systems", had four divisions: Ranger Manufacturing, Business World, Rent a Houseboat and Ranger Automotive Engineering.

-He used the manufacturing part of the business to build electronics, computers and fiberglass boats from 13' fishing runabouts to a 40' houseboat.
+He used the manufacturing part of the business to build electronics, computers, and fiberglass boats.
 Business World did marketing, photography, printing and advertising.
 Prewitt wrote brochures, shot pictures, placed ads and ran a printing press.
 The biggest and most profitable division was Rent a Houseboat.
 Prewitt took the family boat and turned it into a rental business.
 He sometimes used a small boat to travel to school and quickly reach the houseboat.
-Prewitt did everything from writing contracts to maintenance.
-Prewitt frequently missed classes to unstop a toilet or revive the boat engine.
-The automotive division focused on repairs.
+Prewitt did everything from writing contracts to maintenance, while the automotive division focused on repairs.

-Prewitt operated Ranger Systems from 1970 to 1975 until his focus switched to computer programming and the personal computer industry.
+Prewitt operated Ranger Systems until 1975, when his focus switched to computer programming and the personal computer industry.